junaidrahim/Hacktoberfest-KIIT-2021/CONTRIBUTING.md

 </p>

-# A Guide to making your first pull request to this repository
+# A Guide to making your first Pull Request

 ## Requirements